Skip to main content

 Goal One Glycemic Regulation for Diabetes

-When the therapeutic purpose is managing type 2 diabetes, the primary focus is on stabilizing levels.
+When the therapeutic purpose is managing type 2 diabetes, the primary focus is on stabilizing blood glucose levels.
 The body’s ability to regulate blood sugar has been compromised, and the clinical objective is to restore that balance, protecting vital organs from the damaging effects of chronically elevated glucose.

 The monitoring protocol is therefore built around metrics that directly reflect blood sugar control.
 We are watching the moment-to-moment and long-term state of glucose in the bloodstream.
 Every test and measurement is a data point that helps us understand if we are successfully mitigating the primary metabolic lesion of the disease.